 - Fair housing: Market property utility, geography, and features—avoid protected-class proxies.

-- Appraiser independence: Provide packets respectfully; set no value targets; ROVs only with specific factual errors or stronger comps (ID 58).
+- Appraiser independence: Provide packets respectfully; set no value targets; ROVs only with specific factual errors or stronger comps (Appraisal Strategy Guide).

 - Disclosure hygiene: Accurate GLA, bed/bath, condition, roof/insurance/HOA facts; financeability verified before claims are made.